mokdevel/DarcMods/DarcMissions/README.md

 - [HunterKiller mod by Rabid Squirrel](https://reforger.armaplatform.com/workshop/597324ECFC025225-HunterKiller) for the initial kick to get into coding.

 # Basics
+Once the mod starts to run it will wait for ```missionStartDelay``` before the missions start to spawn.
+The missions have their own life cycle with a defined cycle time.
+Once a mission is completed and no players are near by, the missions will despawn.

 ## MissionFrame cycle
 ```
 ----|------------|------------|------------|------------|------------|------------|----...